Expertly Crafted Oak Structures

 7. Our skilled team assembles the oak gazebo to make sure there are no issues.
 This also allows us to code all components for seamless assembly.
 We then dismantle the gazebo and organise it into transportable kit form.

-8. If you're running behind schedule, we're happy to store your structure for up to 4 weeks at no extra charge.
-Please note that we limit storage to 4 weeks.
+8. If you're running behind schedule, we're happy to store your structure for up to 2 to 3 weeks at no extra charge.
+Please note that we limit storage to this.
 As green oak dries, it shrinks.
 Shrinkage is normal.
 In fact, our skilled staff prepares your structure for shrinkage to fuse joints, making them tighter and more robust.
-Yet, after 4 weeks, joints can become misaligned and harder to assemble, so it's important to limit storage time.
+Yet, after 2 to 3 weeks, joints can become misaligned and harder to assemble, so it's important to limit storage time.

 9. We schedule delivery by liaising with you once your bespoke oak gazebo is complete.